Resources for further information

 This link will take you to an interactive map from the LCRA, where you can see clearly the proposed lines, the lots notified (those with property the lines runs across, and those with a livable structure within 500 feet of the center line of the proposed power line), and where the line sits over satellite imagery (viewer must toggle the "6in Imagery" layer in top right corner of the screen).

-This is the detailed ERCOT plan to "provide reliable service for their customers and to protect the ratepayer," at a tax-payer cost of $33 billion.
+This is the detailed ERCOT plan to "provide reliable service for their customers and to protect the ratepayer," at a rate-payer cost of $33 billion.
 (Click here for a helpful summary of the full document posted by a local business.)

 Every land owner should understand the true risks of this project, including the effect on the value of their land.
 Eminent domain settlements are only part of the story.